xak200/Portfolio/README.md

 [iOS Programming](./iOS%20Programming):

-In this course, I am learning to create applications for Apple’s iOS on both the iPhone and the iPad using Objective-C, Apple's new programming language Swift, Apple iOS Frameworks, and the iOS SDK.
-I am building and testing applications on my Apple Mac using the Xcode development environment, compiler and simulator.
+In this course, I learned to create applications for Apple’s iOS on both the iPhone and the iPad using Objective-C, Apple's new programming language Swift, Apple iOS Frameworks, and the iOS SDK.
+I built and tested applications on my Apple Mac using the Xcode development environment, compiler and simulator.

-There is currently no code in the GitHub folder.
-If you would like to see samples, please e-mail me at xak200@nyu.edu.
-Code will be added at the end of the course in May 2016.

 -------------------